Should I Hire A Ghostwriter to Help Me Write My Book?

 “Wow, did she just say that?”

 I know, it’s strange to hear that from a professional writer trying to earn a living, right?
 I may be looking for my next client, but I like to be honest.
 Not everyone who writes me for help actually needs a ghostwriter.
+Sometimes it’s best to write the book yourself and sometimes the book shouldn’t be written.

 Making a decision